 Lewes – St John the Baptist, Southover High Street

-Built in the C12 as a hospice for the priory, it became a parish church in the C13.
+Built in the C12 as a hospice at the gate of Lewes priory, it became a parish church in the C13.
 The north side is C14 and the south aisle mid-C16.
 The tower is early C18 and the chancel C19.
 It now contains the C12 tombstone of Gundrada de Warenne, joint-foundress of the priory.

 A hospice west of the gate of Lewes priory provided hospitality for travellers and the poor.
 Of the gate, little more than one wall, with the C13 multi-shafted jamb of an arch, remains.
 It is said to have been moved to its present position when the adjacent fine Priory Crescent of 1832 was built (Brent: Georgian Lewes p110).
 The hospice stood to the west of this and became a church for the surrounding area during the C13.
 It survived the Dissolution in 1539, as by then there was a considerable population.
-Possibly an expanded hospital of St James nearby took over the functions of the hospice; this was founded by 1138 (VCH 7 p48) and as a potentially rival establishment is remarkably close to the priory.
-Its chancel lasted long enough to be illustrated by Horsfield, though it was by then a cottage, though retaining rather incongruously a substantial three-light late C14 or C15 east window.
+A hospital of St James nearby may have taken over the functions of the hospice; this was founded by 1138 (VCH 7 p48) and as a potentially rival establishment is remarkably close to the priory.
+Its chancel lasted until the early C19 when it was illustrated by Horsfield, who shows it as a cottage, though retaining rather incongruously a substantial three-light late C14 or C15 east window.

 The hospice was built in the C12 in two parts of unequal width, divided by an arcade; it is probable that one side was for men, the other for women.
 It is low and dark, as there was no clerestory.
 The arcade has heavy cylindrical piers and round-headed arches.
 The latter are quite plain and are obscured by paint and plaster, so that it is impossible to establish how far they are original or have been altered later.
 In view of the originally utilitarian nature of the building it is conceivable that they are C12, but they are perhaps more likely to date from the conversion work of the C16.
 The piers of the first three of the five bays from the west are certainly original, though possibly altered, and the west respond is a complete pier, showing there was at least one further bay.